nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Other incorrect add commands to try: `goto First Session`, `...`<br>
       Expected: Similar to previous.

+### Scoring a student
+The below testcases assume that you are in a session and have 7 students inside it.

+* Scoring a student
+    1. Test case: `score 1 cp/5.3`
+    Expected: The student with index 1 in the session will be scored 5.3.
+    2. Test case: `score 8 cp/3.23`
+    Expected: No student's score will be changed.
+An error shows that the student index provided is invalid.
+    3. Test case: `score 1 cp/-1`
+    Expected: No student's score will be changed.
+An error shows that the input is invalid as it is negative.
+    4. Test case: `score 1 cp/11.4`
+    Expected: No student's score will be changed.
+An error shows that the input is invalid as it greater than 10.

+* Scoring multiple students
+    1. Test case: `score all cp/8.2`
+    Expected:
+        * All students who are present are scored 8.2.
+        * All students who are not present have their scores unchanged.
+    2. Test case: `score all cp/-0.52`
+    Expected: No scores changed, an error shows that the input is invalid as it is negative.
+    3. Test case: `score all cp/10.52`
+    Expected: No scores changed, an error shows that the input is invalid as it is greater than 10.

 ### Clearing contents of student and session list